commandcontrolQ/pyrender/README.md

-# pyrender - 3D Model renderer in Python using vtk
+# pyrender - 3D Model renderer in Python

 > [!NOTE]
 > I have made the decision to remove the compiled release of pyrender.